Economist, Author & Lecturer at UCD’s Smurfit Business School

 Sharing the power of economics as a tool to improve quality of life for all

-Well-known Irish economist Jim Power is a popular speaker and an advisor to both corporates and SMEs.
+Well-known Irish economist Jim Power is a popular speaker and an advisor to both corporates and SMEs, as well as co-hosting the popular economic podcast, ‘The Other Hand’.
 Jim helps people to see economics as a ‘social science’—driven more by human behaviour than data—so that they can use economic trends to make better decisions and enjoy greater success.

 Jim believes that economics impacts everything.
 Politics, policy, how much money we earn—these are just the start.
 Economics is also very closely linked to health, both physical and mental.
 In the current world, economics’ role is no longer to forecast the future with certainty.
 Rather, it’s about economic insights that help us make choices that improve quality of life.
 In his talks, Jim not only looks at what the economic and financial environment might look like, he also elaborates on shifting forces and influences such as politics, demographics and, increasingly, climate change.